-Puno, Titicaca and reed boats: The next leg of our journey through South America went to the town of Puno, right on the world’s highest navigable lake, Titicaca, 3,800 metres above sea level.
+Read about a visit to Puno and the reed boats on Lake Titicaca.
+The next leg of our journey through South America went to the town of Puno.
+It is right on the world’s highest navigable lake, Titicaca, 3,800 metres above sea level.

 Friday 25.12.1987, Cuzco – Puno